techiediaries/techiediaries/_posts/2020/angular-9/components/2018-04-10-angular-9-components-example.md

 - `app-root` (orange box) is the application shell.
 This is the first component to load, and the parent of all other components.
 You can think of it as the base page.
 - `app-top-bar` (blue background) is the store name and checkout button.

-## Working with Angular 8 Components
+## Working with Angular 9 Components

 Most work you do with Angular relates to components.
 Basically an Angular application is a tree of components with a root component.

 A component controls a part of the web application screen.
 It consists of JavaScript (or precisely TypeScript) code, HTML code and CSS.
 If you are familiar with the MVC  (Model-View-Controller) architecture or design pattern, each component actually uses the same architecture: the component's code represents the controller and the HTML code (with CSS) represents the view.

-### How to Create an Angular 8 Component?
+### How to Create an Angular 9 Component?

-You can create a component in Angular 6using the `@Component()` decorator which can be imported from  `@angular/core`.
+You can create a component in Angular using the `@Component()` decorator which can be imported from  `@angular/core`.

 You simply decorate a TypeScript class with the `@Component()` decorator that takes information about the HTML view to use for the component and the CSS styles.
 For the code which controls the component, it's encapsulated inside the class.

-Here is an example of a simple Angular component
+Here is an example of a simple Angular 9 component

 ```typescript
 import { Component } from "@angular/core";